 Nuclear science has led to incredible discoveries in our world, but not without risks.
 How big are these risks — and are they worth it?
 In our unit study, we discuss this topic, as well as explore all the known benefits of nuclear science and the possibilities of where physics and nuclear research are headed in the future.
 You’ll learn about the history of Nuclear Science Week, read about fun facts, STEM experiments, and as always, enjoy our free printables for puzzles, worksheets, and even a nuclear science-themed book report!

-Chemistry is one of those subjects that people either love or hate.
+Chemistry is one of those subjects that people either love or hate, as is biology.
 Usually, these preferences are the result of how the chemistry study was approached, and whether or not students grasped a solid understanding of the complicated formulas and math.
-However, with a different technique and a focus on exciting experiments and hands-on opportunities, mastering chemistry can be exciting for everyone.
+However, with a different technique and a focus on exciting science experiments and hands-on opportunities, mastering chemistry can be exciting for everyone.
 After all, chemistry is the explanation of literally everything that exists and occurs in our world (and outer space!).